Controlling an HA Service

 Upon navigating to

-Cluster Control a summary of each service's state will be shown for all cluster nodes:
+Dashboard a summary of the cluster, including a service's state will be shown:

 In this example, there is a single service